tonyray2k420/alx-low_level_programming/0x0C-more_malloc_free/README.md

-more memory management, allocation and deallocation of memory using malloc and free library function
+Solution to more tasks on more malloc